sagiegurari/cargo-make/README.md

 ]
 ```

-The first task **ci-coverage-flow** defines the condition that checks we are on linux, running as part of a travis build and the CARGO_MAKE_RUN_CODECOV environment variable is set to "true".<br>
+The first task **ci-coverage-flow** defines the condition that checks we are on linux, running as part of a CI build and the CARGO_MAKE_RUN_CODECOV environment variable is set to "true".<br>
 Only if all conditions are met, it will run the **codecov-flow** task.<br>
 We can't define the condition directly on the **codecov-flow** task, as it will invoke the task dependencies before checking the condition.